Thermodynamic and observational implications of black holes in toroidal geometry

 the line element of the Weinhold metric for torus-like BH is

 and the corresponding metric according to Eq.~\eqref{7be} can be written as

-Here, we mention that the Ricci curvature scalar obtained from the Weinhold metric formalism in terms of the Hawking-Bekenstein, exponential corrected and R\`{e}nyi entropies are zero which allows us to adopt another metric formalism that we employ in this study, is the Ruppeiner metric to investigate the coincidence of the divergence of the Ricci curvature scalar with the ZPs of heat capacity.
+Here, we mention that the Ricci curvature scalar obtained from the Weinhold metric formalism in terms of the Hawking-Bekenstein, exponential corrected and R\'{e}nyi entropies are zero (this signifies that the equilibrium manifold is flat in this metric formulation) which allows us to adopt another metric formalism that we employ in this study, is the Ruppeiner metric to investigate the coincidence of the divergence of the Ricci curvature scalar with the ZPs of heat capacity.
 In this metric formalism, we basically modify the Weinnhold metric given in Eq.~\eqref{MM1} by multiplying it with the inverse temperature.
 The purpose of this scaling, from a physical perspective, is to ensure the consistency of the fluctuation theory underlying the Ruppeiner metric with temperature-dependent thermodynamic probability distributions.
 For example, the inclusion of inverse temperature enhances our understanding of curvature singularities as indicators of critical behavior or phase transitions in the context of BH thermodynamics.
 Therefore, the inverse temperature serves not just as a mathematical term but as a thermodynamically significant quantity that influences the structure of fluctuation geometry and reveals key aspects of stability and microscopic behavior.
 Thereby, one can define the Ruppeiner metric formalism given in Refs.~\cite{Ruppeiner:2008kd,Ruppeiner:1995zz,Akbar:2011qw,Soroushfar:2020wch}, whose explicit form is given as

 and the corresponding metric is

 Firstly, we obtain the curvature scalar from the Ruppeiner metric formalisms in terms of Hawking-Bekenstein entropy by plugging Eqs.~\eqref{MBH} and \eqref{THB} into Eq.~\eqref{MM1}, which yields